kickstartcoding/debug_trainer/README.md

 ## Usage:

-`debug_trainer` should work okay for most languages; I've tried to keep it fairly general.
+`debug_trainer` should work well for files in many different languages; I've tried to keep the changes it makes as generalizable as is reasonably possible.

 Replace `myFile.js` in any of these examples with one of the files in a project of yours.